evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

 # prosemirror-lwdita-backend
-API module for prosemirror lwdita
+API Module for ProseMirror-lwDITA

-This is a standalone module with it's own http server.
+This is a standalone module with its own HTTP server.
-The API offer integration with Source control without user interaction to make contribution from prosemirror-lwdita possible.
+The API offers integration with source control without requiring user interaction, making contributions from ProseMirror-lwDITA possible.
-It offers the functionality to take changes from prosemirro-lwdita and create contributions (currently only GitHub is supported).
+It allows the functionality to take changes from ProseMirror-lwDITA and create contributions (currently, only GitHub is supported).

 # Setup
 install dependencies